fisherds/CWC2020Transcripts/README.md

 ### Week 2 - Day 3
  - Not started https://youtu.be/L1cDAWntyPI Main video text based programming with an RGB led
- - Ready to Upload https://youtu.be/uEERTiVaQGM Extra video with an LCD and Servo
+ - Uploaded https://youtu.be/uEERTiVaQGM Extra video with an LCD and Servo

 ### Week 2 - Day 4
  - In Progress https://youtu.be/jar8rUOOz2E Car